 Infantile hemangioma in Infant/Neonate

-Usually, IHs are noticed at approximately 3 weeks of life.
-The initial proliferative phase usually lasts for about 1 year, with rapid growth during the first 6 months.
-This is followed by gradual involution over several years, with >90% completely involuting by age 10.
-Although IHs involute with time, residual skin changes persist in up to 30% of lesions after involution is complete.
+Usually, infantile hemangiomas are noticed at approximately 2-3 weeks of life.
+The initial proliferative phase usually lasts for about 1 year, with rapid growth during the first 4 months.
+This is followed by gradual involution over several years, with > 90% completely involuting by age 10.
+Although infantile hemangiomas involute with time, residual skin changes, such as telangiectasia, scarring, atrophy, and fibrosis, persist in up to 30% of lesions after involution is complete.

 For more information, see OMIM.

 D18.01 – Hemangioma of skin and subcutaneous tissue

 83343001 – Infantile hemangioma

 - Congenital hemangioma (CH) – Fully formed vascular tumors at birth; two main types are: rapidly involuting congenital hemangiomas (RICH) and non-involuting congenital hemangiomas (NICH), and variants have been reported.
 The proliferative phase in these tumors occurs in utero, and tumors typically do not proliferate postnatally as seen with infantile hemangiomas.
 CHs are characterized by hemispheric pink to purple vascular plaques with overlying telangiectasia and the characteristic peripheral rim of pallor.
 Both RICH and NICH may look similar; however, NICH is less impressive and flatter.
 Histologically, they are GLUT-1 negative, which helps to differentiate them from other hemangiomas.